dotnet/csharpstandard/standard/classes.md

     -  If either `S` or `T` is an interface type, user-defined implicit conversions from `S` to `T` are ignored.
     -  Otherwise, user-defined implicit conversions from `S` to `T` are still considered.

-For all types but object, the operators declared by the `Convertible<T>` type above do not conflict with pre-defined conversions.
+For all types but `object`, the operators declared by the `Convertible<T>` type above do not conflict with pre-defined conversions.

 > *Example*:
 > ```csharp